rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

 ### Quick overview of the steps

-### Create two private networks
+#### Create two private networks

 Create two networks that your instances will be attached to - the gluster servers will be attached to both of the following networks, while the web heads will only be attached to one of them

     > nova network-create storageManagement 192.168.25.0/24
     > nova network-create storageClients 192.168.50.0/24

-### Create some volumes
+#### Create some volumes

-Create 4 Cloud Block Storage volumes - one for each Gluster server.
+Create four Cloud Block Storage volumes - one for each Gluster server.
 We'll create them as SSD volumes to get slightly better read-performance out of them.

     > for i in 0 1 2 3; do
         nova volume-create --display-name glusterbrick${i} --volume-type SSD 100 done

-### Create four type 4 servers that are attached to your private nets
+#### Create four type 4 servers that are attached to your private nets

 Create 4 servers - the Gluster servers - we'll use CentOS6.3 (found from `nova image-list`) in this case.
 Below I use the `--file=` option to put my public key in root's authorized_keys file so I don't have to use the passwords returned to me above.
 I also specify the NICs that should be attached to each instance (found via `nova network-list`).
 I also specify `--flavor 4` to take advantage of more RAM and CPU.
 The reason I specify a sleep value is to make sure the nova scheduler has some time to put my instances on very different hypervisors.